CompSciGuyIT/NodeJS_TDD/README.md

 # Mocha test runners in Visual Studio Code
-Once Mocha is installed, it will look for a 'test' folder to run the tests from Click on the test beaker on the side or go to
+Once Mocha is installed, it will look for a 'test' folder to run the tests from.

+Click on the test beaker on the side or go to

 View > Open View... > Test

+# Running Mocha from the command line
+While in the MochaTest directory, type:

+./node_modules/mocha/bin/mocha MochaTest

+This will run all the written tests